11.07.2010

 I'm not going to lie - I can't breakdance.
 It's not even a skill that I've tried to master.

-Hip Hop Theater Festival's presentation of olive Dance Theatre's SWIFT SOLOS - a performance honoring legendary b-boy Ken Swift and showcasing his most famous routines - I really wished that I could bust a move.
+However, while watching the Hip Hop Theater Festival's presentation of olive Dance Theatre's SWIFT SOLOS - a performance honoring legendary b-boy Ken Swift and showcasing his most famous routines - I really wished that I could bust a move.
 The dynamic dancers were dressed in bright colors, clean sneakers and big smiles with feet that moved faster than seemed humanly possible.

-Hip Hop Theater Festival continues through October 16th with more than 25 events.
+Although this particular show only runs for a couple more performances, the Hip Hop Theater Festival continues through October 16th with more than 25 events.
 One show that you don't want to miss is Young, Gifted & Hyped on October 6th - a one-night-only event featuring performance work from New York City high school students.

 Busy that night?
-Check out the
+Check out the website for other options.

 9.28.2010